Agent Factories for High Level Synthesis: How Far Can General-Purpose Coding Agents Go in Hardware Optimization?: Results

 Figure~\ref{fig:pareto} shows Pareto fronts across all twelve benchmarks, and Table~\ref{tab:expert_scaling} reports the mean best speedup over 5~runs as agents scale from $N{=}1$ to $N{=}10$.
 We organize the findings below by the character of the scaling behavior.

-\paragraph{Strong scaling on complex workloads} The largest gains appear on benchmarks with rich optimization landscapes. \textit{Streamcluster} benefits most dramatically: speedup climbs from ${\sim}6\times$ to over $20\times$ as agents scale, with each increment exposing new regions of the Pareto front. \textit{Cfd}, \textit{hotspot}, and \textit{kmeans} follow a similar pattern, reaching $7$--$10\times$ speedup with progressively better area--latency trade-offs.
+\paragraph{Strong scaling on complex workloads} The largest gains appear on benchmarks with rich optimization landscapes, though improvements are more moderate than initially observed. \textit{Streamcluster} shows consistent benefits from scaling, with speedup reaching ${\sim}5$--$6\times$ within the evaluated range of up to 10 agents, indicating continued gains without clear evidence of saturation. \textit{Cfd}, \textit{hotspot}, and \textit{kmeans} follow a similar pattern, reaching $7$--$10\times$ speedup with progressively better area--latency trade-offs.
 Among the larger Rodinia kernels, \textit{lavamd} reaches ${\sim}8\times$ speedup at moderate area.

 \paragraph{Intermediate and non-monotonic behavior} For PRESENT, NW, and DES, scaling improves latency overall but the progression is not strictly monotonic: in several cases (e.g., PRESENT, DES), $N{=}8$ yields Pareto-optimal designs not dominated by $N{=}10$, reflecting stochastic exploration effects. \textit{Leukocyte} presents a distinct pattern: its top speedup (${\sim}14$--$15\times$) originates from a baseline optimization that agents do not replicate, though they do improve designs in the ${\sim}7$--$10\times$ range.